Profy8712/django-comments-spa/README.md

 wss://SERVER_IP/ws/comments/
 ```

+⚠️ **Important:**
+HTTPS is enabled using a **self-signed SSL certificate**.
+The browser security warning is expected and acceptable for this project.

 ---

+## 🧪 Test Credentials

+The application is deployed for **testing and review purposes**.

+You can use the following credentials to test **authenticated functionality**:
+JWT authentication, authorized comment posting, and file uploads.

+**Test user**
+- Login: `user`
+- Password: `User12345!`

+⚠️ These credentials are provided **for testing only** and have no administrative privileges.

+---

 ## 🔐 HTTPS Details (Important)

-- HTTPS is enabled via **self‑signed certificate**
+- HTTPS is enabled via a **self-signed SSL certificate**
-- No domain name is used
+- No domain name is used (IP-based access)
 - Nginx terminates SSL and proxies traffic to Docker containers
-- This setup reflects a **realistic IP‑based server deployment**
+- This setup reflects a **realistic production-style deployment** for:

-This approach is commonly used for:
   - test assignments
   - internal tools
   - backend portfolio projects
-- resource‑limited servers
+  - resource-limited environments

 ---